straight-shoota/crinja/README.md

 ### Configuration

-Currently the following configuration options are supported:
+Currently the following configuration options for `Config` are supported:

 <dl>
   <dt>autoescape</dt>